 This section includes expert tips and practical activities from our Nature Play SA gurus, including Nature Play SA ambassador and gardening and environment aficionado, Sophie Thomson.

-Some family and community activities include:
+Some family activities include:

-- Provide a message of hope to your community: paint or draw a rainbow to display in your front window; place a teddy in your window for others to spot; or take to your footpath with chalk to draw rainbows and leave messages of hope
+- Provide a message of hope to your community: paint or draw a rainbow to display in your front window; place a teddy in your window for others to spot; or take to your driveway with chalk to draw rainbows and leave messages of hope

 - Start a nature journal – each day after time spent in your yard or outside write, draw or paint something you noticed.
 See where nature journaling takes you (there is no right or wrong way)

 - Tend to a garden and plant something you can nurture, harvest, eat and cook